harshitsoni05/scrapeIt/README.md

-# scrapeIt
+# ScrapeIt
-To run the complete website, you need to run following 5 applications simultaneously -
+To run the end to end complete website, you need to run following 5 applications simultaneously -

 * MongoDB - Install mongo db on your system.
 You can follow any online guide to install it.